Virtual states and exponential decay in small-scale dynamo: Below and over the critical Reynolds number

 \subsection{Damping: $\gamma <0$}

-Conside some fixed $X<X_c$, $X_c-X \ll X_c$.
+Consider some fixed $X<X_c$, $X_c-X \ll X_c$.
 There are no solutions with positive $\gamma$, so the magnetic field correlations decay.
-The solution to Eq. (\ref{itog-Schred}) to the right from $X$ ($x>X$) is now described by a two-parametric oscillating function, so one can match the left-hand and right-hand sides for any $\gamma$.
+For $\gamma<0$, the solution to Eq. (\ref{itog-Schred}) to the right from $X$ ($x>X$) is described by a two-parametric oscillating function of $x$, so one can match the left-hand and right-hand sides for any $\gamma$.
 In terms of quantum mechanics, this continuous spectrum corresponds to positive energy of free particles.
 Since solutions with all $\gamma <0$ are present, the decay is slower than any exponential.
-(Also in two-dimensional turbulence, the decay is always power-law \cite{Kol}).
+(Also in two-dimensional turbulence, the decay is always power-law \cite{novikov1983kinematic, kolokolov2017evolution}).

 Thus, the Kazantsev theory predicts power-law decay for magnetic Reynolds numbers under the generation threshold.
-However, it turns out that just below the threshold, for each $X$ there is an exponent $\gamma(X)$ such that its amplitude in the inner region is much higher than the amplitudes corresponding to other exponents.
-This effect is analogous to a virtual level in quantum mechanics, and results in existence of temporal exponential damping with the exponent $\gamma(X)$.
-After some time, the exponential behavior changes back to a power-law.
+However, it turns out that just below the threshold, for each $X$ there is an exponent $\gamma(X)$ such that the maximal value of $\psi_\gamma$ in the inner region is much higher than the corresponding values for other $\gamma$-s.
+In quantum mechanics this effect is usually interpreted as existence of virtual levels that make up a quasi-discrete spectrum~\cite{flugge2012practical, kleeorin1994nonlinear}.
+For Eq. (\ref{itog-Schred}) the quasi-discrete spectrum results in existence of exponential damping with the exponent $\gamma(X)$.
+After some time , which we find in this section, the exponential behavior changes to a power-law.

 For brevity, we now introduce one more parameter.
 Denote

 Then the solution to Eq. (\ref{Schr gamma x>X}) in the region $x>X$ is

 where $B, \delta$ are constants.
 The condition (\ref{E:Rm-cond}) now establishes the matching between (\ref{x>X gamma<0}) and~(\ref{sol-gam-x<X}).